cmda-bt/be-course-17-18/week-1.md

 Then, take ± 30 minutes to follow the [GitHub Pages from the Command Line][octocat-github-cli] exercise.

-#### Complete

-Awesome!
 If you completed the exercises, mark this assignment as complete by opening an issue on our [GitHub issue tracker][octocat-issue].
 Let us know in the issue what you thought of the exercises.

 ### Profile